-If sightseeing in Vancouver is on your itinerary, you won’t have to look very far to find a tour company or professional guide to lead the way — chances are: there are more culinary tours and whale watching expeditions than you’ll know what to do with.
+If sightseeing in Vancouver is on your itinerary, you won’t have to look very far to find a tour company or professional guide to lead the way.
+Chances are that, whether you’re looking for a culinary tours or a whale watching expeditions, there will be more choices than you’ll know what to do with.
 So why not try something completely different?
 We’ve rounded up a unique Vancouver tour for every season, so you’ll be seeing the city in a whole new way, no matter when you get here.
 Tour buses not included.

 Winter